okslutsiv/visitors-feedback-map/client/README.md

 - Guests og the website can leave messages
 - A pin will be addes to the map with the users location ad message.

-After "Build a Maps App with Leaflet - React/Node.js/Express/MongoDB"(https://www.youtube.com/watch?v=J7pFiXh-ydA&t=16s)
+Inspired by "Build a Maps App with Leaflet - React/Node.js/Express/MongoDB"(https://www.youtube.com/watch?v=J7pFiXh-ydA&t=16s)

 ## TODO